Scorpion-Security-Labs/OpenHashAPI/docs/FAQ.md

   remove any that match the new filter.

 ## Why is the Database not Containerized?
 - The database is not containerized to ensure the database persists beyond application restarts.
-Additonally, some users will use the system to house billions of records, this level of performance can benefit from less layers of virtualization.
+Additonally, some users will use the system to house billions of records, this level of performance can benefit from fewer layers of virtualization.